-The Company receives payments for services rendered from federal and state agencies (under the Medicare and Medicaid programs), managed care health plans, commercial insurance companies, and patients.
-Revenue and receivables from government agencies are significant to operations, but management does not believe there are significant credit risks associated with these government agencies.
-Management does not believe there are any other significant concentrations of revenues from any particular payer that would subject the Company to any significant credit risks in the collection of accounts receivable.
+Revenue and receivables from government agencies are significant to our operations, but management does not believe there are significant credit risks associated with these government agencies.
+Management does not believe there are any other significant concentrations of revenue from any particular payer that would subject the Company to any significant credit risks in the collection of accounts receivable.
 Changes in general economic conditions, patient accounting service center operations, payer mix, or federal or state governmental health care coverage could affect collection of accounts receivable, cash flows and results of operations.